-Cases diagnosed Guidance to follow April 2007-April 2012 Follow guidelines in NHS CSP publication no 28.
-April 2012-April 2013 Follow guidelines in NHS CSP publication no 28, plus modifications outlined in this document.
-April 2013 onwards Follow updated version of NHS CSP publication no 28 (forthcoming).
+Cases diagnosed Guidance to follow April 2007-April 2012 Follow guidelines in NHSCSP publication no 28.
+April 2012-April 2013 Follow guidelines in NHSCSP publication no 28, plus modifications outlined in the document Protocol Changes to the Audit of Invasive Cervical Cancers , 2012-13, published April 2012.
+April 2013-April 2014 Follow guidelines in NHSCSP publication no 28, plus modifications outlined in this document.
+April 2014 onwards Follow updated version of NHSCSP publication no 28 (forthcoming).